 Sharing of information disclosed in restorative justice sessions

 People who choose to participate should make sure they understand how the family violence information sharing scheme may affect them.

 The laws governing the management of information about people involved in family violence have changed.

-The Family Violence Information Sharing Scheme provides new ways for information about victim survivors, perpetrators, alleged perpetrators and other people involved in family violence to be collected, used and shared.
+The Family Violence Information Sharing Scheme provides new ways for information about victim survivors, people who use violence or who have been alleged to use violence, and other people involved in family violence to be collected, used and shared.

-Part 5A of the Family Violence Protection Act 2008 and its supporting regulations permit a number of organisations to share current and previously collected information about people involved in or impacted by family violence - to keep people safe, and perpetrators of violence in view.
+Part 5A of the Family Violence Protection Act 2008 and its supporting regulations permit a number of organisations to share current and previously collected information about people involved in or impacted by family violence - to keep people safe, and people who use violence in view.